Infant Car Seat Vs. Convertible Car Seat

 What Is An Infant Car Seat?

 An infant car seat generally comes in two parts, a base and a carrier.
 The carrier is the piece where your child sits and gets buckled up.
-The carrier is then connected to an installed base in a vehicle or it can be attached to a stroller since infant car seats are often compatible with strollers.
+The carrier is then connected to an installed base in a vehicle or it can be attached to a stroller since many infant car seats are compatible with strollers.
 These carriers are lightweight and include a handle for easy carrying, buckling, and transitioning from one vehicle to the next—which is the premier feature of the infant car seat for sure!

 These seats are rear-facing only and they only fit infants until 22-35 pounds, depending on the model.
 There are more specifics on that we’ll get to later in this post.
 Infant car seats are meant to only be used with young babies, which is the reason it’s only a rear-facing car seat and has no forward-facing option.
 Most parents start with an infant car seat for their newborn!